hpe-dev-incubator/hpe-dev-portal/content/blog/sivayanama-testing-opsramp-apis-with-pytest-fixtures.md

 ---

 # Testing OpsRamp APIs with PyTest Fixtures

-OpsRamp platform  provides rich set of APIs.
-By using these APIs customers can build soultion to automate various IT Operations Management (ITOM) workflows such as discovery and monitoring , event and incident mangement and remidiation and automation.
+OpsRamp platform provides a rich set of APIs.
+By using these APIs customers can build solutions to automate various IT Operations Management (ITOM) workflows such as discovery and monitoring , event and incident mangement and remidiation and automation.
 Testing these APIs and automated solution is very critical to ensure reliability and stability of the same.
 PyTest is a powerful python testing framework and it is widely used to test APIs.
 Fixtures is one of the most important capabilities of PyTest framework.
-In this article, we will discuss some advanced techniques of testing OpsRamp APIs using PyTest fixtures.
+In this article, I will discuss some advanced techniques of testing OpsRamp APIs using PyTest fixtures.

 ## What Fixtures are

-PyTest fixtures are a special type of python function that provision fixed base line for testing.
-With the help of this base line we can ensure tests are run in reliable manner and produce consistent results and the same tests can be repeatable.
+PyTest fixtures are a special type of Python function that provisions a fixed baseline for testing.
+With the help of this baseline we can ensure tests are run in reliable manner and produce consistent results and the same tests can be repeatable.

 ## Install PyTest
 Run the below command

 ```shell
 pip install -U pytest
 ```

 ## Verify PyTest installation
 Run the below command

 ```shell
 pytest --version